davidtucker/davidtucker-blog/contents/colophon/index.md

 ## Testing

 For testing, I utilized <a href="http://www.browserstack.com/" target="_blank">BrowserStack</a> to ensure my site works properly across my targeted browsers (IE9+, Firefox 3+, Chrome x+, Safari x+, iOS 4.3+, and Android 2.2+).
-I used Modernizr to detect supported features and adjust the display of a warning banner is not all required features were supported.
+I used <a href="http://modernizr.com/" target="_blank">Modernizr</a> to detect supported features and adjust the display of a warning banner is not all required features were supported.

 ## Hosting & Deployment